Growing speech, language, and literacy skills word by word

 This World’s Ours is an inclusive centre in the heart of Vancouver.
 Clients booking at this location have access to the larger open play area in addition to the private therapy room.
 This is a great option for children who benefit from movement and the flexibility to be able to move around during their sessions.

-In-person SLP services are offered at this location with daytime, evening, and weekend availability.
+In-person SLP services are offered at this location with daytime and evening availability.
 Book appointments directly online.
 Free 2 hour parking is available on some nearby residential streets.

 Online | Teletherapy